Chapter Two: The Enlightened State

 Chapter Three: The Good Qualities of the Enlightened State

 Chapter three is about the good qualities of the enlightened state.
-Remember we explained that the term “good qualities” (yon-tan, Skt. guna) is actually referring to corrections of inadequacies.
-Here we have 39 verses, and in them are explained and listed the 64 qualities of the enlightened state of a Buddha.
-32 of them are the results of being parted (bral-‘bras).
+Remember, we explained that the term “good qualities” (yon-tan, Skt. guṇa) is actually referring to corrections of inadequacies.
+Here we have 39 verses, and in them, the 64 qualities of the enlightened state of a Buddha are explained and listed, and 32 of them are the results of being parted (bral-’bras).
 What that means is that there are certain qualities (these are all the qualities of the Deep Awareness Dharmakaya) that are there as a result of being separated from the obscurations, but they are not caused by the separation because, in a sense, they were there but were just being obscured.
-So they are constant, not affected by anything.
-These 32 are the ten forces of a Buddha, the four proclamations about which a Buddha is fearless, and the eighteen measures that are unshared with arhats.
+They are constant, not affected by anything.
+These 32 are the ten forces of a Buddha, the four proclamations about which a Buddha is fearless, and the 18 measures that are unshared with arhats.
 These are the qualities of the mind of a Buddha, very famous lists.

-Then it gives the 32 ripened results (rnam-smin-gyi ‘bras-bu).
+Then, it gives the 32 ripened results (rnam-smin-gyi ’bras-bu).
 The ripened results are the qualities of the Form Bodies of a Buddha that ripen from positive force.
-This refers to the thirty-two excellent signs, or major marks of a Buddha’s body.
-The text goes through all 32 of them and gives then analogies for these various qualities – they are like a vajra, and so on.
+This refers to the 32 excellent signs, or major signs of a Buddha’s body.
+The text goes through all 32 of them, and gives then analogies for these various qualities; they are like a vajra, and so on.
 That is the contents of chapter three.

-The text itself doesn’t give the reasons, the causes, for each of these 32 marks, but in the commentaries we find that quite extensively.
+The text itself doesn’t give the reasons, the causes, for each of these 32 signs, but in the commentaries, we find that quite extensively.
 It is interesting that it is a slightly different list, particularly in terms of the causes, that is found in Abhisamayalamkara, the other text of Maitreya (The Filigree of Realizations).

 Chapter Four: The Enlightening Influence of the Enlightened State